 ETIOLOGY AND PATHOGENESIS

 Superficial bursae — The superficial or subcutaneous bursae are predisposed to infection as a result of skin trauma.
-Direct inoculation due to puncture of the overlying skin, or contiguous spread from cellulitis are presumed to be the most common mechanisms involved in septic superficial bursitis [2,3].
-The majority of reported cases have been in men [4-7].
-Trauma to the skin and bursa may be occupational, due to recreational activities, or related to concomitant diseases.
-Among these the following are notable [2,8-10]:
+The most common mechanisms involved in septic superficial bursitis consist of direct inoculation due to puncture of the overlying skin or contiguous spread from cellulitis [2,6].
+The majority of reported cases have been in men [5,8-10].
+Trauma to the skin and bursa may be occupational, due to recreational activities, or related to concomitant disease.
+Among these the following are notable [6,11-13]: